kimjihyo/COMP4800-discoverAR/README.md

 **Current Features**
 -
 ## Editor (Webapp)
-	-Login/Signup
-	-Create and edit Journeys
-	-Set image to track for a journey
-	-Add shape pop-ups to a journey

 ## Viewer (Android Application)

--
-	-Login/Signup
+*Login/Signup
-	-View journeys and journey information
+*View journeys and journey information
-	-Scan the image to track and view the pop-ups when the image is detected
+*Scan the image to track and view the pop-ups when the image is detected

 **Prerequisites**
 -

 **Future Feature/ToDo List**
 -
-	- Develop more in-depth pop-ups for the editor and viewer (text/images/videos/etc.)
+* Develop more in-depth pop-ups for the editor and viewer (text/images/videos/etc.)
-	- Develop branching between Journeys
+* Develop branching between Journeys
-	- Develop geofencing capabilities for Journeys
+* Develop geofencing capabilities for Journeys

 **Developer Team** <br />
 -